jstaffans/galapagos/README.md

 ### Schema definition

-The schema definition DSL is still a work-in-progress.
+The schema definition DSL is still a work-in-progress and a bit clunky in places.
 Prismatic's schema library is used for validation and coercion and I'd like to move galapagos' DSL closer to that used in Prismatic/schema.

 ### Queries

 Directives and query variables are missing.
 Validation is lacking.
 Introspection is not yet implemented.
-Support for muse's query batching is not yet implemented.
+Support for muse's query batching (a solution to the [1+N query problem] [1]) is not yet implemented.

 ### Mutation